-The lighthouse was built in 1860 to guide vessels through the entrance of Esquimalt Harbour.
-It was named after HMS Fisgard, a 46-gun British Navy frigate that spent time here.
-The light station was manned until 1929.
-The causeway between Fort Rodd Hill and Fisgard Island was built in 1951 as a military barrier to prevent torpedo attacks on vessels anchored in Esquimalt Harbour.
+The lightkeepers lived at the station with their families and routinely rowed across the channel, ferrying all their provisions.
+In 1898, lightkeeper Joseph Dare drowned during a crossing.
+Josiah Gosse was Fisgard’s final lightkeeper, but he lived ashore on nearby Esquimalt Lagoon and would row out to Fisgard Island every evening to tend the light.
+The lighthouse was automated in 1929.
+In 1951, a causeway between Fort Rodd Hill and Fisgard Island was built as a military barrier to prevent torpedo attacks on vessels anchored in Esquimalt Harbour.
 Today Esquimalt Harbour is the home port to the Canadian Maritime Forces Pacific and Joint Task Force Pacific Headquarters.
 Read more here and here.
 Explore more of Fisgard Lighthouse and Esquimalt Harbour here: